-Could you teach English to adult and teenage students?
+Could you teach English or Portuguese to young adults and teenage students?

-English and Portuguese teachers are required to expand WEC's Esperança project in Dili to teach adults and teens (from 15 years and over).
+Language teachers are required to expand WEC's Esperança project in Dili to teach young adults and teenagers (from 15 years and over).

-There may be opportunities, outside of the teaching schedule, to get involved in outreach or prayer ministry of some kind too.
+There are many opportunities, outside of a part-time teaching schedule, to get involved in children's ministry, outreach and prayer ministry too.

 Qualities & Gifts Sought